-If you have a complaint about an IiV accredited organisation
+If you have a complaint about an organisation holding IiV

-NCVO is proud to help organisations achieve a high level of good practice in volunteer management through the Investing in Volunteer accreditation.
+NCVO is proud to help organisations achieve a high level of good practice in volunteer management through the Investing in Volunteers award.
 Achievement of IiV demonstrates an organisation’s commitment to good practice but it is only valid for three years.

-Should an organisation’s practice dip below this standard, this may impact them in re-accrediting.
-While NCVO continues to support organisations with their practice between accreditation periods, we are unable to investigate individual complaints about organisations.
-We will, however, note information provided to us and with the complainant’s consent, discuss this with the organisation as part of any future reaccreditation process.
+Should an organisation’s practice dip below this standard, this may impact them in re-applying.
+While NCVO continues to support organisations with their practice between IiV awards, we are unable to investigate individual complaints about organisations.
+We will, however, note information provided to us and with the complainant’s consent, discuss this with the organisation as part of any future application process.